 My other research stream explores digital technology and advocacy across several African contexts.
 My most recent article – “Access Granted: Facebook’s Free Basics in Africa”– traces the history of one of the most notorious and controversial initiatives by tech corporations to increase connectivity across the Global South: Facebook’s Free Basics project.
 Drawing on an innovative virtual private network (VPN)-based method, my paper outlines the key drivers behind the quiet expansion of the program to 32 African countries.

-My work has been published in various communication journals including the Journal of Communication; Media, Culture, Society; Journalism Studies; Communication, Culture, Critique; African Journalism Studies, Visual Communication and the International Journal of Communication.
+My work has been published in various journals including the Journal of Communication; Media, Culture, Society; Journalism Studies; Communication, Culture, Critique; African Journalism Studies, Visual Communication; Public Books and the International Journal of Communication.